joefitter/backbone-tooltip/README.md

 # Backbone Tooltip [![Build Status](https://travis-ci.org/joefitter/backbone-tooltip.svg?branch=master)](https://travis-ci.org/joefitter/backbone-tooltip)
 > Lightweight Bootstrap-esque tooltip that doesn't require Bootstrap

 Backbone Tooltip is a fully customisable plugin for use in web applications.
 It is written in BackboneJS but can be used in any front end environment.

+## Current version
+The latest version of Backbone Tooltip is v1.4.0.
+Breaking changes from 1.3.2 have been made to data-attributes.
+These are now namespaced bbtooltip to prevent conflict with other modules that utilise data-attributes.

 ## Prerequisites
 Backbone Tooltip requires: